Shark Steam Pocket Review

 The Steam Pocket isn't particularly difficult to use, but we found some salient annoyances that somewhat sullied our cleaning experience.
 This resulted in another average score of 5 out of 10.

 This mop's water tank capacity is 450ml, which feels adequate (the average is around 425).
-However, the tank is opaque, so you never know how much water is left.
-Most models have clear tanks so you can get an idea of how much water is left at a glance.
-The cleaning pad attaches via velcro.
+However, the tank is opaque — most models have clear tanks so you can get an idea of how much water is left at a glance.
+The cleaning pad attaches with velcro.
 We found this to be the least convenient attachment methodology, as it requires you to get a good grip on the grimy cleaning pad in order to remove it.
 In contrast, the Bissell has an elastic connection with a pull tab to remove it, and both the Genius Steam Pocket and the Lift-Away Pro allow for hands-free pad changing.

 The Steam Pocket also has an odd pump design, where you actually have to pump the handle up and down multiple times to get steam to come out.
 It usually took around 10 pumps to get the steam moving.
 Once steam was flowing, the normal back and forth motion of mopping provided all of the pumping power needed.
 This is the only mop that requires any kind of pumping, so this felt somewhat odd.